tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 and call ``EnableAsciiIpv6`` instead of ``EnableAsciiIpv4``.

-The class ``AsciiTraceHelperForIpv4`` adds the high level functionality for using ascii tracing to a protocol helper.
+The class ``AsciiTraceHelperForIpv4`` adds the high level functionality for using ASCII tracing to a protocol helper.
 Each protocol that enables these methods must implement a single virtual method inherited from this class.::

   virtual void EnableAsciiIpv4Internal (Ptr<OutputStreamWrapper> stream, std::string prefix,